dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Install-the-Scala-Stream-Collector.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 1: setup a Collector**](Setting-up-a-Collector) > [**Scala Stream collector setup**](Setting-up-the-Scala-Stream-Collector) > [[Install the Scala Stream Collector]]

+## 1. Dependencies

+You will need version 7 (aka 1.7) of the Java Runtime Environment installed.

+## 2. Installing the executable jarfile

 You can choose to either:

-1. Download the Scala Stream collector executable jar file, _or:_
+1. Download the Scala Stream collector executable jarfile, _or:_
 2. Compile it from source

-## Download the executable jar file
+## 2.1 Download the executable jarfile

-To get a local copy, you can download the jar file directly from our hosted assets bucket on Amazon S3 - please see our [Hosted assets][s3-download] page for details.
+To get a local copy, you can download the jarfile directly from our hosted assets bucket on Amazon S3 - please see our [[Hosted assets]] page for details.

-## Compile from source
+## 2.2 Compile from source

 Alternatively, you can build it from the source files.
 To do so, you will need [scala][scala] and [sbt][sbt] installed.